polterguy/magic/backend/files/misc/common-startup-files/default.md

 4. What does an existing file do, and what does it take?
 Ask `get-file-info` for its description and arguments.

 State a Hyperlambda defect only when one of these returned it.
 If you believe something is wrong but nothing above confirms it, say that you could not confirm it, and continue.

+Reading a file to understand it is fine, and is often necessary — you cannot write a good change request without knowing what the file already contains, what its arguments are called, and which conventions it follows.
+What is forbidden is treating what you read as a verdict.
+Look in order to describe a change accurately; do not look in order to find fault.

+### Changing existing Hyperlambda

+Never hand-edit Hyperlambda.
+Describe the change to `generate-hyperlambda` and pass the file's current contents as `old_code` — the generator writes the edit, keeps the file's existing comment, and leaves alone everything you did not ask about.
+Regenerating from a fresh prompt instead silently discards every part of the file the prompt did not mention.

+A change request must trace to something a user asked for, or to a failure one of the four checks above confirmed.
+It must never trace to something you noticed while reading.
+Code that verifies, executes correctly and does what was asked is finished, regardless of how it reads to you — rewriting it because it looks unusual is the single most expensive mistake you can make here, and the resulting edit will look entirely reasonable afterwards.

 To change Hyperlambda, use `generate-hyperlambda` to write it from a description, or `create-file` for a targeted edit to a file that already exists, reading it first with `read-file`.
 Both verify the Hyperlambda before writing it, and neither will save code that does not verify.